-Gillian Tett Biography
+Gillian Tett: Biography highlights

 Gillian Tett has an unparalleled track record at predicting important trends that impact the world.
 She called the credit crunch crisis three years ahead of anyone else.
-Her journalistic work to chart and explain the ensuing global financial crisis is well documented and she has received awards for her work.
+Her journalistic work, to chart and explain the ensuing global financial crisis is well documented and she has received awards for her work.

 More recently, she foresaw the rise of populism, the electoral success of President Trump, and she now warns on the emerging risks posed by certain new types of Fintech — products and services that arise from new types of ‘financial innovation’ and the current lag of effective regulation and governance to manage these activities.

 Gillian Tett is Chairman of the US Editorial Board and America Editor-at-Large at the Financial Times.
-In her previous role at FT she was Managing Editor (US) and columnist and also oversaw global coverage of the financial markets.
+In her previous role at FT, she was Managing Editor (US) and columnist and also oversaw global coverage of the financial markets.
 Her twice-weekly column earned her recognition as Columnist of the Year at the 2014 Press Awards.
 In 2004, Gillian began building a team at the Financial Times to cover capital markets, correctly anticipating the need to watch an industry growing uncommonly fast.
 By 2007, a year ahead of the curve, she began issuing her news breaking warnings of a looming financial crisis.

 In recognition of her work, Gillian has won several awards, including the UK Speechwriters’ Guild Business Communicator of the Year 2012, the Journalist of the Year at the British Press Awards 2009, British Business Journalist of the Year in 2008, and the Wincott prize in 2007.
 Gillian also received The British Academy President’s Medal 2011, which rewards service to the cause of the humanities and social sciences, specifically for her insightful journalism contributing to public understanding.
-More recently, she was recognised as Columnist of the Year at the 2014 Press Awards.
+More recently, she was recognized as Columnist of the Year at the 2014 Press Awards.